humphd/have-fun-with-machine-learning/README.md

 ![Seahorse 2](data/untrained-samples/seahorse2.jpg?raw=true "Seahorse 2")
 ![Seahorse 3](data/untrained-samples/seahorse3.jpg?raw=true "Seahorse 3")

-Let's look at how each of our three attempts did with this challenge.
+Let's look at how each of our three attempts did with this challenge:

 ### Model Attempt 1: AlexNet from Scratch (3rd Place)